 OPINION by Andriques Che Petersen

-Andriques Che Petersen is a VOC News journalist, political analyst and social media commentator.
+Andriques Che Petersen is a VOC News reporter and social commentator.